-The school complies fully with Statutory Guidance KCSiE 2022 'Part Three: Safer recruitment' and the ERYC Safer Recruitment (or other HR Provider) supporting guidance, in relation to adverts (including advising applicants that shortlisted candidates will be subject to online checks), application process, shortlisting, related reference seeking and consideration of standardised online checks on candidates at the shortlisting stage, employment history, selection and pre-appointment vetting checks, regulated activity and recording information.
+The school complies fully with Statutory Guidance KCSiE 2024 'Part Three: Safer recruitment' and the ERYC Safer Recruitment (or other HR Provider) supporting guidance, in relation to adverts (including advising applicants that shortlisted candidates will be subject to online checks), application process, shortlisting, related reference seeking and consideration of standardised online checks on candidates at the shortlisting stage, employment history, selection and pre-appointment vetting checks, regulated activity and recording information.

-The school ensures that DBS checks on all staff, Governors and volunteers who are engaged in Regulated Activity are carried out as required by the Statutory Guidance (as per KCSiE 2023).
+The school ensures that DBS checks on all staff, Governors and volunteers who are engaged in Regulated Activity are carried out as required by the Statutory Guidance (as per KCSiE 2024).
 This includes a check with the children's barred list and would alert the school to any Secretary of State section 128 direction.
+All other required pre-employment vetting as outlined in KCSIE will be completed.